salzmanlab-admin/DEEPEST-Fusion/README.md

 # DEEPEST-Fusion main script

 All computational steps including any alignment step required for running DEEPEST-Fusion has been packaged in a single JSON file "DEEPEST-Fusion_pipeline.json".
 This script can be run on any local cluster using an input JSON file that provides the paths for reference index files and input RNA-seq files.
 To run the script, Rabix toolkit should be pre-installed on the local cluster.
-# Genome files

-All Bowtie2 reference index files (genome, transcriptome, regular junctions, scrambled junctions, ribosome) have been pre processed and are available for human GRCh38 assembly.

 # Input file